acikgozb/dotfiles/installation/roles/acikgozb.multiplexer/README.md

-# `acikgozb.tmux`
+# `acikgozb.multiplexer`

-This role installs and configures `tmux` of a given host.
+This role installs and configures the terminal multiplexer of a given host.
+Currently, Zellij and tmux are supported by this role.

-Here are the main features:
+Here are the main features for `tmux`:

 - `minimal-tmux-status` plugin is used for tmux status bar.
 - `C-a` is set as the prefix key instead of the default `C-b`.